Leading Edge: High School Rising Juniors and Seniors

 - What benefit(s) and/or skill(s) do you hope to gain by participating in the Leading Edge program?

 - Give an example of someone you consider a good leader (ie. parent, coach, politician, historical figure, etc)?
 What makes this person a good leader?

 - What type of organizations would you be interested in completing a project for (ie. specific name of organization or category such as "arts" or "mental health")?

 - Do you foresee any potential scheduling conflicts in regards to your personal calendar and the Leading Edge program dates?

-Program tuition is $400.
+Program tuition is $500.
 This cost contributes to the cost of materials, meals, and transportation.
 Scholarship assistance is available.
-Also. as your Guidance Counselor about us.

 "I have developed networking skills as well as positive relationship building tools to help me in college and beyond." - 2015 LE Graduate